 Then see what you can completely eliminate from your to-do list.
 What are the things that simply are not important at all or could be outsourced to someone else?

 Finally, ask yourself whether you are inventing things to seem busy.
 This relates to establishing priorities and will help you eliminate items from your list.

 Hey, are you a Project Manager looking for a tool that will make you more productive?
 And you also want it to be powerful and easy?
-We are developing the right tool for you: it’s called Mindiply Timeline and you can find it here!
+We developed the right tool for you: it’s called Mindiply Timeline and you can start a 30-day free trial here!